ipfs/ipfs-blog/src/_blog/verified-fetch.md

 ### Trusting an IPFS Gateway without verifying is an anti-pattern

-**Nonetheless, fetching from a trusted IPFS gateway without verifying is an anti-pattern** and goes against [the principles of IPFS](https://specs.ipfs.tech/architecture/principles/#verification-matters).
+**Nonetheless, fetching from a third-party IPFS gateway without verifying is an anti-pattern** and goes against [the principles of IPFS](https://specs.ipfs.tech/architecture/principles/#verification-matters).

 Content addressing in IPFS frees you from the model of a single canonical source for data.
 This is a powerful concept and the root of IPFS' benefits: resilience, censorship resistance, and trustlessness.
 But, **fully reaping the benefits of IPFS requires verification**.